Mosque of Amir al-Maridani: Exterior

-The exterior Amir al-Maridani's mosque is typical for an urban Mamluk mosque, characterized by "recesses crowned with stalactites including double-arched windows".
+The exterior Amir al-Maridani's mosque is typical for an urban Mamluk mosque, characterized by "recesses crowned with muqarnas including double-arched windows".
 The mosque has three entrances, with the west entrance on the same axis as that of the prayer niche and the main entrance on the north side of the mosque; each has the shape of an iwan with a pointed arch and is topped by a medallion of faience mosaics.
 The main entrance is a deep recess, crowned by a muqarnas cresting, panelled with marble and richly patterned.
 The joggled door lintels and the small window framed by colonettes are both common features in Mamluk architecture.
 In this case, the small outer window corresponds to an inner window with a blue-and-white tile grille.
-The date of completion appears on the main entrance's crown, and again on the west entrance and in the sanctuary.
+The date of completion appears on the main entrance's crown, and again on the west entrance and in the prayer hall.
 The west entrance is decorated differently, with a sunrise motif decorating muqarnas pendentives in the ablaq technique of alternating light and dark stone courses.
 Between the pendentives, a medallion with a smaller medallion in its center is decorated with tile mosaics.
 The south entrance is entirely undecorated.

-The facade of the main wall, which corresponds to the interior mihrab wall, is panelled with recessed windows.
+The façade of the main wall, which corresponds to the interior mihrab wall, is panelled with recessed windows.
 The lower windows are rectangular while the upper are double arched with single arched qamariyyas, multicolored stained glass windows, mirroring them on the interior.
 The northern, eastern and part of the southern facades are the only ones with these windows, as they would have lined the busiest streets and as such been the most visible walls.
 The remaining wall sections, around the west and south entrances, are plain and windowless.
 The main wall is buttressed by the mihrab, as it protrudes slightly into an otherwise thin outer wall.

-The Minaret
+The minaret

-Located just to the left of the main entrance, the minaret is the earliest known example of entirely octagonal shaft and pavilion,.
+Located just to the left of the main entrance, the minaret is the earliest known example of entirely octagonal shaft.
 It is also the earliest minaret crowned with a top that is not the mabkhara type.
 Instead, the pear-shaped bulb sits on top of the eight-columned pavilion crowned with muqarnas; it is replicated on the interior wooden pulpit.
 On the wall beneath the minaret, the golden band that runs from the main entrance along the entire facade breaks, and the corner nearest the mosque is missing its colonettes.
-The buttress of the minaret is also built with different stone that the rest of the mosque, indicating that this section of the wall was rebuilt.
+The buttress of the minaret is also built with different stone than the rest of the mosque, indicating that this section of the wall was rebuilt.